arookas/blojob/api-specs.md

 #### BoundPane

 The `bloBoundPane` class interpolates BLO elements in a three&#8209;point, non&#8209;linear curve.
-You can position and resize an element, but not fade, with this class.
+You can position and resize an element, but not fade alpha, with this class.

 Similar to `bloExPane`, you must first attach an element to it before using it by calling one of the constructor overloads: